 - Enjoy the spectacular waterfalls and take some impressive photos.

 - Treat yourself to a Berber Tagine alongside the steam with the falls as a backdrop.

 - Explore the local flora and look for Barbary apes.

-Your tour from Marrakech to Ouzoud waterfalls 1 day will start with a 3 hours drive north of Marrakech by crossing the Tadla plains dotted with hundreds of olive tree farms, peach, and apricot.
+Your tour from Marrakech to Ouzoud waterfalls 1 day will start at 8:15 AM with a 3 hours drive north of Marrakech by crossing the Tadla plains dotted with hundreds of olive tree farms, peach, and apricot.

 Upon arrival at the village, start your walking journey downhill to the sources while admiring the splendid views of the 110 m high cascades of Ouzoud with a permanent rainbow as a backdrop.
 En route, some local Barbary apes that do expect some nuts from you will greet you along the way!